 Geoffrey’s account tells how Duke Glorios of Cornwall kept his wife Ygraine here in order to protect her from the attentions of Uther Pendragon, King of Britain.
 The King asked the wizard Merlin to intervene and he magically transformed Uther into the likeness of Ygaine’s husband.
 He slept with her here and fathered Arthur.

 Although King Arthur may not have been a real person, his mythic power has grown stronger over the centuries.
 Countless writers, painters and filmmakers have produced their own versions of the story.

 The small coastal village of Tintagel is located in North Cornwall on the west coast.
 It is three miles from Boscastle and about six miles from Camelford.

 English Heritage manages Tintagel and over 200,000 thousand people visit the site every year.

 The Castle is open nearly every day from April to September, and it is very busy in July and August (like most of Cornwall!).
-It is closed most of the winter.
+During winter time it closes.
 Check the English Heritage website for opening times and to book tickets.
-Tickets must be pre-booked.
+You will need to pre-book your tickets.
 If you are an English Heritage member your visit will be free.
 Dogs on a lead are welcome.

 The Castle itself is a short walk from the village.
-At the lower end of Tintagel, you’ll find a steep track (Castle Road) which runs down to the site entrance.
+At the lower end of Tintagel, you’ll find a steep track (Castle Road) that runs down to the site entrance.
 If you cannot manage the track there is a Land Rover taxi service.
-Some of the ruins are located on the mainland, access to the rest of the Castle and headland is across the recently constructed bridge.
+Some of the ruins are on the mainland.
+Access to the rest of the Castle and headland is across the recently constructed bridge.

 The steel and oak bridge has thousands of slate tiles making up the footway.
 This is a very dramatic way to reach the Island as the bridge is quite high (180ft above sea level).
 The cantilever bridge is made of two halves which are bolted together in the middle.
 The bridge has a 4cm gap in the middle.